telerik/fiddler-everywhere-docs/get-started/composer-collections.md

 # Organizing API Requests into Collections

-The Fiddler Everywhere client provides options for saving and organizing multiple requests, which are composed by using the API Composer, through its [**Requests**]({%slug saved-requests-tab%}) list.
+The Fiddler Everywhere client provides options for saving and organizing multiple requests, composed by the API Composer, through its [**Requests**]({%slug saved-requests-tab%}) list.

-**Requests** enables you to arrange multiple requests or request folders in collections which can be promptly reloaded and executed.
+**Requests** enables you to arrange multiple requests or request folders in collections that can be promptly reloaded and executed.

 ![Requests lists](../images/requests/requests-list-all.png)